SaxJ/pipelines-review/README.md

 # Bitbucket Pipelines Notifier
-A simple python script (all dockerised) to automagically add reviews to a PR based on the files modified in the PR.
+A simple python script (all dockerised) to automagically add reviewers to a PR based on the files modified in the PR.

 To do this, an `OWNERS` file containing one username per line is placed in a directory.